MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 - Outputs (array of objects, each as follows):
     - `address` (string)
     - `amount`  (string)
-- Include Watch Only (bool; optional, defaults to true)
+- Include Watch Only (bool): Optional, defaults to true.

 The result is an object, as follows:
 - `send`         (string)